EdulaneDotCo/Mastering-Express.js/README.md

    1. Introduction to middleware and its types (application, router, error-handling).
    1. Create custom middleware functions.
    1. Use built-in middleware for tasks like parsing request bodies and handling cookies.
-   1. **Real-Time Project:** Implement middleware for logging and request validation.
+   1. **Applied Project:** Implement middleware for logging and request validation.
 1. **Best Practices:** Use middleware effectively for code reuse, maintain modular code, and handle errors properly.
 1. **Practice Exercises:** Write and apply custom middleware functions.
 1. **LeetCode/HackerRank:** Middleware application challenges.